You can configure the App Volumes agent to check if the SSL certificate used by a server to communicate with the agent is revoked or not.

 App Volumes agents use SSL to communicate with App Volumes Manager and validate the certificate.
 By default, the App Volumes agent does not check if the SSL certificate that is used by the server to communicate with the agent is revoked or not.
 This can lead to decreased security in the form of persistent MITM attacks against the App Volumes agent.

 - You must have administrator privileges to the machine where the App Volumes agent is installed.

 - SSL and SSL certificate validation must be enabled on the agent.
-If you have enabled HTTP on the manager, and disabled SSL on the agent, you cannot check for certificate revocation on the server.
+If you have enabled HTTP on the manager, and deactivated SSL on the agent, you cannot check for certificate revocation on the server.